NoriKaneshige/PDB_ZINC_SCRAPER/README.md

-If you type **ListAll**, simply names (compounds' Zinc code) will be displayed in the terminal as shown below.
+When you type **ListAll**, names (compounds' Zinc code) will be displayed in the terminal as shown below.

 [Image of terminal](https://github.com/NoriKaneshige/SI508-FinalProject/blob/master/display4.png)

 Now, you can do Query or Look command.
-Let's do Query to narrow down the compounds.
+Let's do Query to narrow down the list of compounds.

-Please type **Query**, then you will be asked the minimum molecular weight and the maximum molecular weight.
+Please type **Query**, then you will be asked about the minimum molecular weight and the maximum molecular weight.
 For now, please input **200** for the minimum and **250** for the maximum.
 Only compounds that have molecular weight between 200 and 250 will be shown in your terminal.

 From here, you can do 3D scatter plot again, or you can look up the individual compound site in Zinc.